Skeeboo/skeeboomusic.com/content/music/summer_sky.md

 ## Remix

 The track has also been remixed by [Letters from Mouse](https://lettersfrommouse.bandcamp.com) using found sound percussions.
-The remixed version is available as a hidden bonus track exclusively on the Bandcamp version of ["Moods and Modes vol. III"](https://skeeboo.bandcamp.com/album/moods-and-modes-vol-iii) EP.
+The remixed version is available as a hidden bonus track on the Bandcamp version of ["Moods and Modes vol. III"](https://skeeboo.bandcamp.com/album/moods-and-modes-vol-iii) EP.

 <!-- {{<figure src="/img/covers/SummerSky.jpg" width="320" link="https://distrokid.com/hyperfollow/skeeboo/summer-sky" target="_blank">}} -->